 - A final grade of 2.00 (C) or better in the UNBC English Language Studies 50 and English Language Studies 170;

-- A final grade of 2.00 (C) or better in an articulated BCCAT EAP 4 program;
+- A final grade of 2.00 (C) or better in an articulated BCCAT EAP (BC Council on Admissions and Transfer English for Academic Purposes) 4 program;

-- A final grade of 50% or better in English 12 from the British Columbia secondary system;
+- A final grade of 50% or better in English Studies 12 from the British Columbia high school system;

 - Completion of two full years of full time degree level studies or equivalent at a recognized institution where English is the language of instruction;

-- A final grade of 2 or better in Advanced Placement (AP) English Literature & Composition or AP Literature & Composition;
+- A final grade of 2 or better in AP (Advanced Placement) English Literature and Composition or AP Literature and Composition;

-- A final grade of 3 or better in International Baccalaureate (IB) English A1 or A2 (higher or subsidiary level);
+- A final grade of 3 or better in IB (International Baccalaureate) English A1 or A2 (higher or subsidiary level);

 - MELAB (Michigan English Language Assessment Battery) score of at least 80, with a minimum of 3 on the Speaking Rating Scale;